 Genetic Counselor Training Program in Genomic Medicine Research

-This new program is intended to provide genetic counselors (GC) an opportunity to work with mentors on one or more projects to gain research-specific expertise and knowledge.
+This program is intended to provide genetic counselors (GC) an opportunity to work with mentors on one or more projects to gain research-specific expertise and knowledge.
 Mentors are available in a range of medical specialties.

 There are three main components to the training program: 1) research expertise, 2) coursework, and 3) participation in informal learning opportunities.